notras/PowerVSConnectivity/README.md

 <p>First off all you need to create gre tunnel with following parameters:</p>
 <p>Source IP 10.75.12.11 (VSRX private IP)</p>
 <p> Power VS Destination 172.16.2.1 (GW of overlay subnet which you defined in virtual connection for Cloud Connection we defined 172.16.2.0/30 subnet
-  you can retrive this IP here with following commangs:</p>
+  you can see it in GRE subnet section on the picture in the 4 Step or retrive this IP via cli with following commangs:</p>
 <p>retrieve all Power VS instances on your account </p>

 ```shell